 I called my uncle and had a good talk with him.
 There is definite dysfunction in my bio-family and two of the four brothers passed away from alcoholism (my bio-dad passed away in 2005).
 I learned a little bit more about bio-dad and the family, and probably the most jarring was being told that I look like my paternal grandmother.
 Also that my middle name was her first name.
 Not sure if my mom ever told me that.
-I have the number of the other brother, uncle J and it seems that he and Uncle B don't communicate very much.
-In fact, it sounds like Uncle J's wife has been the searcher for me and my brother.
+I have the number of the other brother, Uncle J and it sounds like Uncle J's wife has been the searcher for me and my brother.
 She's the one who found my F-B page.

 My gym is having a challenge and I'm pushing myself harder physically than is typical.
 It's awesome feeling stronger and noticing that I'm building muscle.
 In fact, it's kind of been a life-saver keeping me from going too far down the rabbit hole and giving me a concrete goal to work towards.
 That being said, I've now been moved to tears while working out.
 Guess there is a lot of crap surfacing.